ericmcdaniel/MSS-Code-Guidelines/README.md

     </div>
     ```
     - In a block of html, insert empty lines after tags within the same block.
 No new line
-    should exist after the parent opening tag, or the before the parent closing tag
+    should exist after the parent opening tag, or the before the parent closing tag.

+    **EXCEPTION:** For inline block styling, items may need to live on the same line.
+Acceptable
+    deviance is inserting html comments to eliminate the inline-block space.

     ```html
     <!-- TOO BUNCHED UP DUDE -->